mbicki/nfz_queues_pbi_viz/readme.md

-This is a repo for custom visual to read data from NFZ queues API
+This is a rzepo for custom visual to read data from NFZ queues API